Andrew Maclean

 Deputy News Editor

-The BMW M2 CS could be the best car from the high-performance BMW M division in showrooms right now – and that’s saying something, because the current M-car lineup is revered by enthusiasts and coveted by rival automakers.
+The BMW M2 CS Coupe could be the best car from the high-performance BMW M division in showrooms – and that’s saying something, because the current M-car lineup is revered by enthusiasts and coveted by rival automakers.

-It’s the most compact and affordable CS model currently available, bringing a smaller footprint on the same platform as the M3 and M4, with less weight and a muscled-up exterior compared to the 'regular' M2, befitting the more potent, upgraded twin-turbocharged inline petrol six under the bonnet.
+It’s the most compact and affordable CS model in showrooms, bringing a smaller footprint (but the same platform as the M3 and M4), less weight, and a muscled-up exterior compared to the regular M2, befitting the more potent, upgraded twin-turbocharged inline petrol six under the bonnet.

-In an age of heavy, tall and clumsy SUVs – often remedied by electronic band-aids to make them palatable – the M2 follows an old-school formula, taking the M2's coupe body and giving it unique styling including a more muscular, blockier front-end and an oh-so-cool retro-look ducktail rear spoiler.
+In an age of heavy, tall and clumsy SUVs – often remedied by electronic band-aids to make them palatable – the M2 follows an old-school formula, taking the M2’s coupe body and giving it unique styling with a more muscular, blockier front end and oh-so-cool retro ducktail rear spoiler.

-As well as sitting 8mm lower than the standard M2, CS visual cues include a blacked-out kidney grille, carbon-fibre mirror caps, red-outlined CS badges and unique alloy wheels, while the rear-end also has a unique carbon diffuser and four blacked-out titanium exhaust outlets.
-And did I mention how cool that integrated ducktail spoiler is?
+As well as sitting 8mm lower, CS visual cues include a blacked-out kidney grille, carbon mirror caps, red-outlined CS badges and unique alloy wheels, while the rear also has a unique carbon diffuser and four blacked-out titanium exhaust tips.
+Did I mention how cool that integrated ducktail spoiler is?

-That’s all a prelude to the brilliant S58 twin-turbo inline-six between the chassis rails – a proven powerplant used across the M lineup – and while it’s the baby of the BMW M pack, the M2 CS has mouth-watering on-paper credentials that confirm it’s more than an appetiser to the range.
-Indeed, this could be the M division’s sweetest treat yet.
+That’s all a prelude to the brilliant S58 twin-turbo inline-six between the chassis rails – a proven powerplant used across the M lineup – and, while it’s the baby of the BMW M pack, the M2 CS has mouth-watering on-paper credentials suggesting it’s more than an appetiser to the range: this could be the M Division’s sweetest treat yet.

-We drove the new M2 CS at Mount Panorama, Bathurst – a track that takes no prisoners, as BMW’s own race drivers will attest – to see if it can deliver a bigger punch in a smaller package.
+We’ve driven the new M2 CS at Mount Panorama, Bathurst – a track that takes no prisoners, as BMW’s own race drivers will attest – to see if the CS can deliver a bigger punch in a smaller package.

 | Model | Price before on-road costs |